mvaibhav131/WeatherApp/README.md

 # WeatherApp
-## Chech live weather for any city......
+## Check live weather for any city......

 ## These App is made up by using the Basic HTML ,CSS ,JAVASCRIPT.